 Dr. David Y. Choi has had an active career as an academic, consultant and entrepreneur over the last 20 years.
-Dr. Choi has been a faculty member and associate director of the nationally ranked Fred Kiesner Center for Entrepreneurship at LMU since 2003.
-He has taught undergraduate and MBA courses in entrepreneurship, entrepreneurial finance, social entrepreneurship and technology management at LMU as well as other institutions around the world including Peking University, Korea Advanced Institute of Science and Technology, and Korea University.
+Dr. Choi has been a faculty member at LMU since 2003 and is director of the nationally-ranked Fred Kiesner Center for Entrepreneurship.
+He has taught undergraduate and MBA courses in entrepreneurship, entrepreneurial finance, social entrepreneurship and technology management at LMU as well as other institutions around the world including Peking University and Korea University.
 Dr. Choi is a winner of a national teaching award from the United States Association of Business and Entrepreneurship (USABE).
 He has been featured or quoted in many business publications, including The Wall Street Journal, Los Angeles Times, Fortune, Los Angeles Business Journal and Business2.0, among others.
+Dr. Choi has started, run, or owned businesses in several industries including biotechnology, software, financial services, and foods.

 University of California at Los Angeles: Ph.D., Management 1997